 13. Supplements To Boost Immune System

-Astragalus – 1000 mg or more daily of this well-known herb stimulates white blood cells to both prevent and fight infections.
-Astragalus may take between 6 – 8 weeks to reach its full effects.
-Another alternative is to consume astragalus as a tea, look for a good quality, organic tea, I bought mine in bulk from here.
+- Astragalus – this well known herb stimulates white blood cells to both prevent and fight infections.
+However consuming astragalus may take between 6 – 8 weeks to reach its full effects.
+Another alternative is to use astragalus as a tea, look for a good quality, organic tea.

-Echinacea – is well documented as an immune system booster used to both prevent and treat a long list of infections.
-The best way to take it is in the form of tincture made from fresh echinacea, I got good results with this one.
-It is recommended to use maximum for 10 days and then take a break.
+- Echinacea – is well documented as an immune system booster used to both prevent and treat a long list of infections.
+The best way to take it is in the form of tincture made from fresh echinacea.

-Olive leaf extract – found to be effective in treating infection caused by a large number of viruses as well as bacteria and parasitic protozoans.
-The only product I could find without any fillers and having a decent amount of extract in a capsule is GH Liquid Phyto-Capsules.
+- Olive leaf extract – is found to be effective in treating infection caused by a large number of viruses as well as bacteria and parasitic protozoans.
+Choose a good pure olive leaf extract without fillers and additives.

-Propolis – possess anti-bacterial, anti-viral and anti-inflammatory benefits, supplies our bodies with up to 60 trace minerals, 16 amino acids and also vitamin A, B1, B2, and B3.
-If you really want great results then choose the purest propolis tincture available, I found this MH Propolis Tincture from New Zealand to be very potent and the best quality on the market.
+- Propolis – possesses anti-bacterial, anti-viral and anti-inflammatory benefits – supplies our bodies with up to 60 trace minerals, 16 amino acids and also vitamin A, B1, B2, and B3.
+Choose the purest propolis tincture available, like this MH Propolis Tincture from New Zealand – the best quality on the market.

-Wild Oregano – It fights infections naturally due to its antifungal, antibacterial, antiviral and anti-parasite compounds mainly carvacrol.
-You can find it in capsules but I prefer the oil because it goes into the bloodstream faster, also look for a high quality wild oil harvested in the Mediterranean region.
+- Wild Oregano – has antifungal, antibacterial, antiviral and anti-parasite compounds – mainly carvacrol.
+You can find it in capsules but I prefer the oil because it goes into the bloodstream faster.
+Look for a high quality wild oil harvested in the Mediterranean region.
 I have taken internally the diluted form from N. American Herb and Spice multiple times (not more than 10 days with brakes), with fantastic results.
 But there is also a very potent undiluted full strength oregano oil: 83% Carvacrol, organic and Eco-certified.
-Best value.

-Probiotics – helps ensure a healthy balance of intestinal flora and as a result, a healthy immune system (60% of your immune system is wrapped around your intestinal tract).
+- Probiotics – help ensure a healthy balance of intestinal flora and as a result, a healthy immune system (60% of your immune system is wrapped around your intestinal tract).
 You can read more detailed information about types of probiotics and how to choose them here.

 The list can go on with Elderberry, Vitamin C, Zinc, Cat’s Claw, Calendula, Garlic, Onions, Ginseng, Cloves, Rosemary, Thyme, Usnea lichen and many more.